 What happens after treatment for pituitary tumors?

-For most people with pituitary tumors, treatment may remove or destroy the tumor.
+For most people with pituitary tumors, treatment can remove or destroy the tumor.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about tumor growing or coming back.
 (When a tumor comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had a pituitary tumor.

 Follow-up care is very important after treatment for pituitary tumors.
 Even if you have completed treatment, your doctors will still want to watch you closely.
 Keep all of your appointments with your health care team and follow their instructions carefully.
 Report any new or recurring symptoms to your doctor right away.
 Ask questions if you don’t understand what your doctor says.

 If you are taking medicine for a prolactinoma, you will have your hormone levels checked at least once or twice a year.
-If an MRI shows that the tumor has shrunk after treatment, the MRI may not have to be repeated, depending on the size of the tumor and whether the response is partial or complete.
+If an MRI shows that the tumor has shrunk after treatment, the MRI might not need to be repeated, depending on the size of the tumor and whether the response is partial or complete.
 If you have a prolactin-producing microadenoma, you may be able to stop drug treatment after several years of therapy.
-Your doctor may recommend stopping the drug and then checking your prolactin level.
+Your doctor might recommend stopping the drug and then checking your prolactin level.
 If it remains normal, you may be able to stay off the drug.

-For patients receiving drug therapy for corticotropin (ACTH)-producing or growth hormone-producing adenomas, follow-up may be more frequent.
+For patients getting drug therapy for corticotropin (ACTH)-producing or growth hormone-producing adenomas, follow-up may be more frequent.
 Your hormone levels and symptoms will be monitored carefully.
 People with growth hormone-producing adenomas have an increased risk of developing high blood pressure and heart failure.
 They also have a higher risk of getting colon cancer.
 Periodic checkups for these conditions are recommended.

-It is also important to consider whether your pituitary tumor might be a clue to a genetic syndrome in your family.
+It’s also important to consider whether your pituitary tumor might be a clue to a genetic syndrome in your family.
 In the near future, people with pituitary tumors might be able to have genetic tests done on a sample of the tumor and blood tests to look for certain gene changes.
 If a change is found, family members might want to be tested as well to see if they are at increased risk.

 Occasionally, people with large or fast-growing pituitary adenomas may be disabled or have their lives shortened because the tumor or its treatment destroys vital brain tissue near the pituitary gland, but this is rare.
-In general, when a pituitary tumor is not cured, people live out their lives but may have to deal with problems caused by the tumor or its treatment, such as hormone levels that are too high or too low.
+In general, when a pituitary tumor is not cured, people live out their lives but may have to deal with problems caused by the tumor or its treatment, such as vision problems or hormone levels that are too high or too low.

-Last Medical Review: 01/11/2013
+Last Medical Review: 05/08/2014

-Last Revised: 01/11/2013
+Last Revised: 05/08/2014